Grokitach/Dragons-Dogamma/README.md

 This modpack focuses on making Dragon's Dogma 2 more challenging by making fights harder, gear harder to acquire and harder to empower, vocations more balanced and monster encounters more varied and more interesting.
 What’s inside you may ask?

 - Bosses drop random gear: worked a lot on updating the Lucky Scavenger code and improving the gear drop balance and system.
-The loot quality is based on the XP amount given by the boss.
+The loot quality is based on bosses Tier: the harder the boss, the better the loot.
+Bosses can drop up to 4 items : a weapon, leg armor, head armor and torso armor.
+- Chests drop random gear based on the area they are located in: Vermund drops the lowest quality gear and unmoored drops the highest quality.
+- Bosses and Chests drops are vocation based: you can choose how often you’ll get gear corresponding to each vocation individually.
+- Toggleable removal of static gear loot in chests for a fully randomized gear acquisition.
-- Harder boss fights: much less stagger, more damage done to player, some bosses can simply not be defeated until you have proper gear and level.
+- Harder boss fights: much less stagger, more damage done to player, more Bosses HP, better scaling of bosses over the game.
+Some bosses can simply not be defeated until you have proper gear and level.
 Don’t expect to kill a chimera or a drake at lv 15.
+Currently the strongest farmable bosses are the Dullahan (Tier 5) and Lesser Dragon (Tier 6).
 - Harder and more balanced enemies: even a crowd of base enemies at the start can mean your end.
 And if you don’t get well prepared for new areas, you will be crushed.
+If you don’t have the correct methods to kill enemies, they might be almost unkillable (archer vs saurians).
+- NG and NG+ difficulty presets (requires manual switch within the REFramework > Custom Difficulty Tweaks > Presets menu).
 - No gear in shops : money doesn’t buy gear.
 You need to find the gear by exploring, opening chests and killing bosses.
+Shops have very basic gear for sale for immersion purposes.
 - Much more expensive gear upgrades: most of your money will allow to you to upgrade your gear.
 Upgrades also require double the amount of materials.
+This can be configured within Custom Difficulty Tweaks mod.
 - Random items drop when scavenging items in the wild: there’s always a reason to loot everything you see.
-- Items in chests are modified: no prior knowledge of the game loot will help you cheese the game's progression.
-- Random chance of looting ferrystones on dead enemies and in chests.
+- Random chance of looting ferrystones on dead enemies and in chests thanks to Vanilla+ Ferrystones mod.
-- Lock-on system for combat and dodge for all classes.
+- Lock-on system for combat and dodge for all classes thanks to Lock-on and Dodge mod.
 - Less staggers for the player.
 - A more permissive Loss Gauge since you'll take much more damages in general.
+- Faster characters movements.
+- Easier weight management (mainly so that you can actually get several pieces of gear without being a snail).
+- Vocations rebalance thanks to the Dullahan mod.
+- Random encounters thanks to the Durnevir mod.

-And much more!
+- And much more!

 But why “Dogamma”?